The Legacy of Antioch

-- At the beginning of the twentieth century, about 71 percent of professing Christians in the world lived in Europe.
+At the beginning of the twentieth century, about 71 percent of professing Christians in the world lived in Europe.
 By the end of the twentieth century, that number had shrunk to 28 percent.
-43 percent of the Christians now lived in Latin America and Africa (Dana Robert, “Shifting Southward; Global Christianity Since 1945” in International Bulletin of Missionary Research, April, 2000, Vol. 24, No. 2, 50).
+43 percent of the Christians now lived in Latin America and Africa (“Shifting Southward,” 50).

-- In 1900, Africa had 10 million Christians, which was about 10 percent of the population.
+In 1900, Africa had ten million Christians, which was about ten percent of the population.
 By 2000, the number of Christians was 360 million, about half the population of the continent.
-This is probably the largest shift in religious affiliation that has ever occurred, anywhere (Philip Jenkins, “Believing in the Global South” in First Things, December, 2006, No. 168, 13).
+This is probably the largest shift in religious affiliation that has ever occurred, anywhere ( “Believing in the Global South”).

-- There are 17 million baptized members of the Anglican church in Nigeria, compared with 2.8 million in the United States (Robert, “Shifting Southward; Global Christianity Since 1945,” 53).
+There are 17 million baptized members of the Anglican church in Nigeria, compared with 2.8 million in the United States ( “Shifting Southward,” 53).

-- “The number of practicing Christians in China is approaching the number in the United States” (Mark Noll, The New Shape of World Christianity, 10.
+“The number of practicing Christians in China is approaching the number in the United States” (The New Shape of World Christianity, 10.
 The remainder of these statistics are from Noll’s book.).

 “In a word,” Mark Noll says, “the Christian church has experienced a larger geographical redistribution in the last fifty years than in any comparable period in its history, with the exception of the very earliest years of church history (Ibid.).